philipturner/metal-float64/README.md

 TODO: Instructions for linking the library from command-line, and how to use when compiling sources at runtime

-TODO: Show function call benchmarks.
-Create method to force-inline adds/multiplies in performance-critical code, which can be harnessed from SPIR-V/hipSYCL/MoltenCL.
-Use single-scalar ops exposed in the header.

 Precisions:
 - `float64_t` - IEEE 64-bit floating point with 11 bits exponent and 53 bits mantissa, compatible with CPU.
 Throughput ratio is ~1:64-72 (FMA), ~1:24 (ADD) compared to FP32.
 - `float59_t` - GPU-friendly format with 15 bits exponent and 48 bits mantissa, one bit wasted.
 Must be converted to/from FP64 on the CPU.
 Throughput ratio is TODO (FMA), ~1:20 (ADD) compared to FP32.